TawfikYasser/Problem-Solving-FCAI/README.md

 ###### Problem-Solving-FCAI
-This repository collects problem solving examples from FCAI
+This repository collects problem solving examples from FCAI-CU
 ###### The Idea
 Solve programming examples from `CodeForces`, `LeetCode`, and `Hackerank` etc., using any programming languages `C++`, `Java`, and `Python`, etc. then push them here to the repository following [Contributing Rules](https://github.com/TawfikYasser/Problem-Solving-FCAI/blob/master/CONTRIBUTING.md), Awesome things will be added constantly.